-Brianna Abrams concentrates her practice in the area of white collar defense and government enforcement initiatives.
-She represents individuals and organizations involved as targets, subjects or witnesses in state and federal criminal investigations; internal investigations; and related grand jury and pre-trial proceedings, trials and appeals.
-In addition to representing clients responding to criminal investigation, she also represents clients engaged in complex civil litigation, including antitrust, environmental and False Claims Act litigation.
+Brianna Abrams concentrates her practice in the area of complex litigation and government enforcement initiatives.
+She represents clients engaged in complex matters involving both federal and state litigation, corporate investigations, and white collar criminal matters.
+Brianna has successfully defended a number of government investigations related to government contract fraud, tax evasion, accounting improprieties, false claims, election fraud, anti-money laundering transactions and antitrust violations.
+She represents individuals and organizations involved in state and federal criminal investigations; internal investigations; and related grand jury and pre-trial proceedings, trials and appeals.
 Brianna has successfully argued and written briefs before the Second Circuit Court of Appeals.

 Brianna has represented pro bono clients in various matters regarding asylum law and international human rights law.
 She is also active in Bingham’s Southern California Women’s Mentoring program and Santa Monica Community Service Committee.